syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ## Special time regions

-You can restrict the user interaction such as selection and highlights specific regions of time day, week, and workweek views by adding the `TimeRegions` property of the `SfScheduler.` You need to set the `StartTime` and `EndTime` properties of `TimeRegions` to create a specialTimeRegion, you can use the `TimeZone` property to set the specific timezone for start and end time of `TimeRegions`.
+You can restrict the user interaction such as selection and highlights specific regions of timeline day, timeline week, and timeline workweek views by adding the `TimeRegions` property of the `SfScheduler.` You need to set the `StartTime` and `EndTime` properties of `TimeRegions` to create a specialTimeRegion, you can use the `TimeZone` property to set the specific timezone for start and end time of `TimeRegions`.

 N> If time region has both the text and icon then it will draw icon only.